 If you’re an auditor, pay attention to the controls related to new vendors.

-If one person can add a vendor and no one else knows, you’ve got a problem.
+If one person can add a vendor and no one else knows, you have a problem.
 You want at least two people involved in the new vendor process.

 Sure, it’s okay for one person to add the vendor, but another needs to see or approve this (maybe a controller or someone outside of payables).